awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

                   }
               }

       Choose the run icon (|play|) in Android Studio to build your app and run it on your device/emulator.
 You should see the ready made sign-in UI for your app.
-Check out the next steps to learn how to :ref:`customize your UI <add-aws-mobile-user-sign-in-customize>`.
+Check out the next steps to learn how to :ref:`customize your UI <mobile-hub-add-aws-mobile-user-sign-in-customize>`.

       .. list-table::
          :widths: 1 6